isabelc/wp-family-tree/README.md

 These are the changes from the original plugin:

-* New - Added schema.org microdata for person to the single family member pages, and on the family members directory list page.
-Person properties include name, birth date, death date, spouse, parent, children, sibling, and image.
+* New - The family list is now in alphabetical order by first name.

 * New - Show the spouse with the bio data for each member.

 * New - In addition to spouse, show "Partners" (if any) with the bio data.
 Partners are people who the person has common children with.

+* New - Added schema.org microdata for person to the single family member pages, and on the family members directory list page.
+Person properties include name, birth date, death date, spouse, parent, children, sibling, and image.

 * Fix: Family tree post meta was not able to be erased.